What is an ITP™?

 We don’t have any open ITPs™ right now!
 Come back later or sign up for our emails to get ITP™ alerts!
 To read more on the Academy Expo, click here.

 Our Connected Families team is a subcommittee of the Healthy Starts Team that works to provide resources for families with children from 0-5 years.
 The Single Point of Entry tactic is in its second phase.
 The team is looking for people who might be interested in hosting a kiosk for a website that families can find the contact information for resources they need in the Rockford area.
-If you are interested in registering as a site host, click here.
+If you are interested in becoming a site host, please contact us!
 For more information on the SPOE initiative, click here.

 The Curriculum Design Team seeks community members to assist RPS 205 in developing real-world, relevant learning experiences to enhance the curriculum.
 This pilot is specifically seeking community partners to share perspective in how Rockford makes a living in both past and present, and how the community is working to improve Rockford.
 The goal of the pilot is to create integrated learning experiences connecting math and literacy skills, benefiting roughly 1,800 3rd grade students.
 If you are interested in registering to be involved with Curriculum Design, click here.
 To learn more about the initiative, click here.

 Our Job Shadow Team asked industry partners in the Rockford area to provide a 4-hour job shadow experience for East High School Students.
-Currently in it’s pilot phase, there are 2 dates left!
+We are implementing the pilot phase now!
 If you’d like to host a job shadow for the next date, click here.
 If you’d like to learn more about the Job Shadow Initiative, click here.

 Our Stay-N-Play Team is a subcommittee of the Healthy Starts Team that works to provide resources for families with children from 0-5 years.
 Like Connected Families, the Stay-N-Play initiative is in its second phase of implementation.
 Right now, providers are working with families from The Grove and Fairgrounds housing facilities to provide playtime sessions that encourage parent/child interaction.
-If you are interested in hosting a play session at one or both locations, please register here.
 If you’d like to know more about Phase II of the Stay-N-Play Pilot, click here.

 Why Get Involved?